mROS-base/mros2-posix/workspace/README.md

 This repository contains two types of applications:

 * Sample applications for mros2-posix
-* Check applications for mros2-posix communication layers(embeddedRTPS and lwip-posix)
+* [currently not working,,, see #1] Test applications for mros2-posix communication layers(embeddedRTPS and lwip-posix)

 ## Sample applications for mros2-posix